fenekku/commandeer/README.md

   the developer
 - No magical variables should be made implicitly available.
 All created variables should be explicitly chosen by the developer.
-- Command line parsers can do a lot for you, but I prefer to be in full control.
-Keep it simple and streamlined.
+-  Keep it simple and streamlined.
+Command line parsers can do a lot for you, but I prefer to be in full control.

 TODO and Contribution
 ---------------------

+- Better tests!
-- Test out and see what needs to be added.
+- Use and see what needs to be added.